kyhuber/ML-Trading-Bot/README.md

 ![image](https://user-images.githubusercontent.com/69730757/162493558-93493025-e552-4cd4-a519-c83e3deb5568.png)

+### Maximum Returns

 Long SMA = 100, Short SMA = 1, Training Window = 24 months

 By decreasing the short window, we see a sizable improvement of strategy returns.
-This combination of a longer long window, a shorter short window, and increased training window creates the best returns.
+This combination of a longer long window, a shorter short window, and longer training window creates the best returns.

 ![image](https://user-images.githubusercontent.com/69730757/162492824-ff710fb2-7fda-4c02-8598-924328911b58.png)